gianmarco27/Poggi-Stagliano-Stucchi/RASD/RASD v1.md

 | Exceptions                                                         |<ol><li>The third party inserts a non valid value in the filtering fields</li></ol></br> The exception is handled by prompting the third party to replace the incorrect values

-        Filter data comment
-        Do we have to make a filter data table or we can make a request data table and includes in the event flow the filtering part?

 | Name                                                               |Request data of an individual
 |:-------------------------------------------------------------------|:-